regen-network/regen-ledger/docs/tutorials/data-cli.md

 regen tx data sign $KEY_NAME $EXAMPLE_CID
 ```

-Similarily to above, you should see a transaction confirmation after pressing `y`.
+Similarily to above, you should see a transaction confirmation shortly after pressing `y`.